oduprogrammer16/CredentialManager/README.md

  ```

 ## Additional Notes

-* As mentioned before, there is still a lot of work to be done with this project.
-  * This project currently works with tweepy version 3.5.0

 * A setup.py file is under development and eventually aid installation of this project.
 * Additional features are planned and will be designed to expand usage of this project.

+## Revision History

+### 4/9/15

+* Originally this project was planned to be designed to work with the tweepy api.
+After careful consideration, this project will not perform functions for the tweepy api and will soley be used to manage credential set.